facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/making-asynchronous-requests.md

 `IList<object>` if array.
 For primitive types cast it to `bool`, `string`, `dobule` or `long` depending on the type.

-> Note for Windows Phone 7 (WP7) Developers: Due to the security model of WP7, anonymous objects which are internal cannot be accessed by Facebook.dll, in order to solve this problem you will need to use the below alternative methods using ```IDictionary<string,object>``` or add ```[assembly: InternalsVisibleTo("Facebook")]``` in your source code.
+> Note for Windows Phone 7 (WP7) Developers: Due to the security model of WP7, anonymous objects which are internal cannot be accessed by Facebook.dll, in order to solve this problem you will need to use the alternative methods using ```IDictionary<string,object>``` or add ```[assembly: InternalsVisibleTo("Facebook")]``` in your source code.